seedsofalternative/seedsofalternative.github.io/_posts/2025-05-16-introspection-techniques-and-practices.md

 - **Vision board** (also known as **dream map**, **goal collage**, **mapa de sueños**) : Visual collage of images, words, and symbols representing your goals, dreams, and desires, designed to focus your mind, boost motivation, and attract what you want into your life through the power of visualization and the *law of attraction*.
 It’s a creative way to set intentions for the future.
 The idea is that by visually representing your dreams, you are reinforcing your commitment to them.
 - **Neuro-Linguistic Programming (NLP)** : Psychological approach that studies the connection between neurology (how we think), language (how we communicate), and behavioral patterns (how we act), with the goal of reprogramming unconscious habits to achieve personal growth, better communication, and peak performance.
 - **Ikigai** : Japanese concept meaning *"reason for being"*—the intersection of what you **love**, what you’re **good at**, what the **world needs**, and what you can be **paid for**, creating a life of purpose and joy.
+- **Enneagram** : Personality system mapping nine interconnected types, each defined by a core motivation, fear, and habitual pattern of attention.
+Rather than boxing you in, it is used introspectively to recognise your automatic coping strategy and the directions in which you move under stress and in growth.
+- **Myers-Briggs Type Indicator (MBTI)** : Self-report questionnaire inspired by Jung's theory of psychological types, sorting people into sixteen types along four dichotomies (Introversion/Extraversion, Sensing/Intuition, Thinking/Feeling, Judging/Perceiving).
+Widely used for self-reflection and team communication, though contested as a scientific instrument.
 - **Biohacking** : Enhancing the body’s ability to function at peak performance—and maybe even extend one’s lifespan (include meditation, intermittent fasting), quest for better biological function.

 ## 12. Psychotherapies